Fondazione-ASPHI/Blind_Magic/README.md

 # Blind Magic by ASPHI Onlus

-The aim of this project is to enable blind or visually impaired people to play Magic TCG by using technologies: a 3D printed support and an AI-powered web app to run on a smarpthone.
+The aim of this project is to enable blind or visually impaired people to play Magic: The Gathering TCG.
+The camera captures the card, and the server application retrieves detailed information from the database.
+This data is then presented to the client in an accessible format, allowing screen readers such as TalkBack or VoiceOver to read the card's content aloud (in the headphones).
+To ensure proper alignment and consistent recognition, a 3D-printed support is required.
+The printable file for the support is included in the repository’s release section.

 Card search relies on Scryfall database (https://scryfall.com/) using the bulk-downloaded data.